The Ultimate South-West Road Trip

 9. Cornish fishing villages and towns

-St Ives, Mousehole, Port Isaac - it's hard to choose a favourite from all the favourite quaint fishing villages in Cornwall.
+St Ives, Mousehole, Port Isaac - choose your favourite from Cornwall’s quaint fishing villages.

 10. Lands End